 Is this the right choice for me?
 That butterflies feeling in your stomach when you ask yourself ‘have I made the right decision?’
-This is called cognitive dissonance (or buyer’s remorse).
+We call this cognitive dissonance (or buyer’s remorse).

 In your risk reversal section, you are seeking to reassure and stop this feeling from creeping in and putting prospects off.

-The bonus section is where you are able to layer on the value your solution brings to make the decision to buy a “no-brainer”.
+The bonus section is where you can layer on the value your solution brings to make buying a “no-brainer”.

-You should create emotional benefits copy for each of the bonuses AND assign a monetary value to each bonus item.
+You should create an emotion-driven benefit list for each of the bonuses AND assign a monetary value to each bonus item.

-The value of the bonuses create contrast and helps to pre-frame the reader for the price section that follows.
+The value of the bonuses creates contrast and helps to pre-frame the reader for the price section that follows.

 As a general guide with bonuses, use the 10x rule.
 For example, if your product price is $100, then you should try to include bonuses worth $1000.

-Think about it, if you FIRST show the huge value of just a small piece of your solution, paying a fraction of that then becomes a much more attractive proposition.
+Think about it.
+If you FIRST show the immense value of just a small piece of your solution, paying a fraction of that then becomes a much more attractive proposition.

-In the price section, you need to summarise all of the deliverables, including any bonuses.
+In the price section, you need to summarize all the deliverables, including any bonuses.

-If there are multiple price options then it’s a good idea to utilise price tables.
+If there are multiple price options, then it’s a good idea to use price tables.

-You can also show total program value, cross it out and show the discounted price to emphasize the value.
+You can also show the total program value, cross it out, and show the discounted price to emphasize the value.